-A land of abundant contrasts, the wooded Northeast stretched from the St. Lawrence River to presentday North Carolina and west to the Mississippi.
+A LAND OF ABUNDANT CONTRASTS, the wooded Northeast stretched from the St. Lawrence River to present-day North Carolina and west to the Mississippi.
 Its peoples made the most of an environment rich in game and fish.
 Except in the very cold far northern areas, they also raised corn, squash, and beans.
-Northern tribes, a handy grip when drawn toward the woodworker wooden handle, providing developed the birchbark canoe, much envied by their neighbors.
-From the early 1600s, fur trading with Europeans brought new materials and ideas.
-However, Northeast peoples (like the powerful Iroquois League) were drawn into the European struggle for North America in the 1700s and were forced to pick sides in the American Revolution (1775-1783) and the War of 1812.
-Most saw their independence destroyed and some were completely swept away by relentless American settlement.
+Northern tribes, in choppy waters